vdclab/vdclab-wiki/EZBioCloud.md

 **EzBioCloud 16S Database for QIIME and MOTHUR packages:** Whole database including 16S sequences and complete taxonomic hierarchy can be downloaded for the use with QIIME & MOTHUR packages.
 This database is usually different from EzBioCloud 16S database that is updated more frequently.
 Sequences and taxonomic hierarchy of EzBioCloud Microbiome Database are directly linked to this database

 ## Ease of use
+The website is very modern and pleasant to look at and has several tabs at the top of the page that classify their services.
+**Resources:** a list of databases offered by EZBioCloud **Apps:** web-based software specialized for Identification of Prokaryotes, Microbiome/Metagenomics, and Genomics.
+**Tools:** tools to assist with larger bioinformatic studies, such as the Average Nucleotide Identity Calculator.
+These tools are available online or as standalone software.

+This website offers a wide variety of apps and tools to in a user friendly format to conduct genomics based projects.

 ## Citation